-1 Resolved, That the Senate-

-2 (1) condemns the violence and persecution in 3 Chechnya and calls on Chechen officials to imme-4 diately cease the abduction, detention, and torture of 5 individuals on the basis of their actual or suspected 6 sexual orientation, and hold accountable all those in-7 volved in perpetrating such abuses;
+- 1 Resolved, That the Senate- - 2 (1) condemns the violence and persecution in - 3 Chechnya and calls on Chechen officials to imme- - 4 diately cease the abduction, detention, and torture of - 5 individuals on the basis of their actual or suspected

-- (2) calls on the Government of the Russian Federation to protect the human rights of all its citizens, condemn the violence and persecution, investigate these crimes in Chechnya, and hold accountable all those involved in perpetrating such abuses; - (3) calls on the United States Government to continue to condemn the violence and persecution in Chechnya, demand the release of individuals wrongfully detained, and identify those individuals whose involvement in this violence qualifies for the imposition of sanctions under the Sergei Magnitsky Rule of Law Accountability Act of 2012 (Public Law 112-208; 22 U.S.C.
-5811 note) or the Global Magnitsky Human Rights Accountability Act (Public Law 114-328); and - (4) affirms that the rights to freedom of assembly, association, and expression and freedom from extrajudicial detention and violence are universal human rights that apply to all persons, and that countries that fail to respect these rights jeopardize the security and prosperity of all their citizens.
+- sexual orientation, and hold accountable all those involved in perpetrating such abuses; - (2) calls on the Government of the Russian Federation to protect the human rights of all its citizens, condemn the violence and persecution, investigate the allegations in Chechnya, and hold accountable all those involved in perpetrating such abuses; - (3) calls on the United States Government to continue to condemn the violence and persecution in Chechnya, demand the release of individuals wrongfully detained, and identify those individuals whose involvement in this violence qualifies for the imposition of sanctions under the Sergei Magnitsky Rule of Law Accountability Act of 2012 (Public Law 112-208; 22 U.S.C.
+5811 note) or the Global Magnitsky Human Rights Accountability Act (Public Law 114-328); and - (4) affirms the fundamental human rights to peaceful assembly, freedom of association and expression, and freedom from arbitrary detention and torture or cruel, inhuman, or degrading treatment, and that governments that fail to respect these rights jeopardize the security and prosperity of all their citizens.